Ergodicity of the geodesic flow for groups with a contracting element: Introduction

 \subsection{Strategy}

 Let us now say a few words about our strategy.
 Although the main scheme follows classical arguments, there are various (sometimes subtle) difficulties that needed be overcome.
 In our previous work \cite{Coulon:2022tu} we proved the equivalences \ref{eqn: hopf-tsuji-sullivan - div - def} $\Leftrightarrow$ \ref{eqn: hopf-tsuji-sullivan - div - radial} and \ref{eqn: hopf-tsuji-sullivan - conv - def} $\Leftrightarrow$ \ref{eqn: hopf-tsuji-sullivan - conv - radial}.
 This part has been obtained independently by Yang \cite{Yang:2022aa}.
+All the other equivalences are new with this level of generality.
 The relation with conservativity / dissipativity is rather standard --- there are some technicalities that need be addressed though, such as the study of atoms in $(\partial X, \mathfrak B^+, \nu_o)$.

 \paragraph{The Hopf argument.} Our main contribution is the ergodicity of the geodesic flow.
 The proof follows the famous Hopf argument \cite{Hopf:1937kk}.
 If $X = \mathbf H^n$ is the hyperbolic space, this approach can be summarized as follows.
 Fix a positive summable function $\rho \in L^1(SX/G,m_G)$.
 Let $f \in L^1(SX/G, m_G)$.
 If the geodesic flow is conservative, then the Hopf ergodic Theorem states that for almost every vector $v \in SX/G$, the limit